kata198/AdvancedHTMLParser/README.md

 AdvancedHTMLParser
 ==================

-AdvancedHTMLParser is an Advanced HTML Parser and writer written in python, and compatible and tested in Python 2.7 and Python 3.4.
+AdvancedHTMLParser is an Advanced HTML Parser, writer, and formatter written in python, and compatible and tested in Python 2.7 and Python 3.4.

 There are many potential applications, not limited to:
  * Webpage Scraping / Data Extraction